 - Staff will conduct a routine visual inspection of your clothing, hands/arms and any comfort aids.
 This is to ensure that you do not take any non-permitted items into the test room.

 If you have any concerns over the check-in process or have a medical condition / disability that you think our test centre staff should be aware of please contact Pearson VUE Customer Services at least 5 business days before your test.

 Please note that due to security, test centre receptions are restricted to test takers only.

-If you arrive early for your test appointment you may be offered the opportunity to commence early if a workstation is available.
+If you arrive early for your test appointment you may be offered the opportunity to start the test early if a workstation is available.
 If you do not wish to do so, you can decline and start at your official appointment time.

 Test centres do not provide waiting areas for anyone accompanying you to the test centre so you should make other arrangements to meet them when your appointment is over.
 The duration of the standard test is 2 hours and care should be taken when making return travel arrangements to allow adequate time at the test centre in case of unforeseen delays.

-Please refer to this link (TBC) for the test centres that do NOT provide earplugs to candidates.
+Please check this link for the test centres that do not provide earplugs to candidates.
 Candidates who wish to use earplugs at these test centres will need to bring their own.

 Candidates sitting the test at overseas test centres (outside Australia and New Zealand) are advised to bring their own earplugs in case their test centre does not provide them.
 See the link above for full details about acceptable earplugs.

 Test experience and environment